IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 **Does IBM COS have FIPS 140-2 compliance for the encryption algorithms?**

-The algorithms are FIPS 140-2 ready but testing / certification is still pending.
+Yes, IBM COS Federal offering is approved for FedRAMP Moderate Security controls which require a validated FIPS configuration.
+IBM COS Federal is certified at FIPS 140-2 level 1.
+For more information on COS Federal Offering, please contact us via our Federal site.

-**Will client-key encryption be supported?**
+**Is client-key encryption supported?**

-Yes, client-key encryption will be supported in 2017.
+Yes, client-key encryption is supported.
+For more information, see [Manage encrytion](docs/services/cloud-object-storage/basics/encryption.html#manage-encryption).

 ## General questions